itzabhimaji/MINIPROJECT/.ipynb_checkpoints/README-checkpoint.md

 ---
 ## Conclusion

-*AgriSense* is a smart IoT system designed to *help farmers monitor soil health in real time*.
+*PlatSmart* is a smart IoT system designed to *help farmers monitor soil health in real time*.
 By leveraging IoT, AI, and cloud computing, it aims to **improve agricultural efficiency** and *reduce manual soil testing efforts*.